Daniel-Lagos/academy/README.md

-# Proyecto de Ingenieria de Software I 🖥
+# Project of Software Engineering 🖥

 This project is developed in the subject of Software Engineering I and II